py4j/py4j/py4j-web/install.rst

    location depends on the platform and the installation type.
 Some likely locations are:

    1. ``/usr/share/py4j/py4j0.x.jar`` for system-wide install on Linux.
+Alternatively, it can be at ``/usr/local/share/py4j/py4j0.x.jar``.
    2. ``{virtual_env_dir}/share/py4j/py4j0.x.jar`` for installation in a
       virtual environment.
    3. ``C:\python27\share\py4j\py4j0.x.jar`` for system-wide install on